ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 ## Maximum Matches

 With a set of nodes and edges (not neccessarily connected), find the maximum pairs.
 We can redefine this as a network flow problem by positioning the nodes as two arrays of nodes, and creating "flows" through the existing edges.
+We're only gonna do this with bipartite graphs.